- Equity management explained for founders

 Cap table management

-An equity admin is responsible for recording board-approved equity issuances to stakeholders, processing exercises and transfers, and updating your cap table after a round of financing, a liquidity event, or other material event.
+An equity administrator is responsible for recording board-approved equity issuances to stakeholders, processing exercises and transfers, and updating your cap table after a round of financing, a liquidity event, or other material event.
 They also send an updated version of the cap table to relevant stakeholders to comply with any reporting obligations you may have to investors.

 → Download Carta’s free cap table template to create your first cap table.